Dhive Docs

 Tips:

-is a strictly positive integer defining the minimum voting power your validator must maintain.
-A value of1000000
+• Min-self-delegation is a strictly positive integer defining the minimum voting power your validator must maintain.
+A value of 1000000 ensures your validator never has a self-delegation lower than 1 atdhive.

 You can confirm that your validator is in the validator set using a third-party explorer.